 Once a year, BE Group conducts a Group-wide employee survey to ensure that the strengths and improvement areas that exist in the work environment are illustrated.
 The survey is done anonymously and takes up issues that, among other things, include the Company's strategy, values and safety and shed light on any harassment at the workplace.
 The results are presented by department and every group work on preparing an action plan for the improvement areas established.
+The employee survey is sent to all employees and 84% of the employees chose to participate in 2021.
+The employee survey measures four different indices: Engagement, Leadership, Team efficiency and Psychosocial work environment and, in all of the indices, we saw a positive development during the year.

 The employees shall have the possibility of influencing their work situation and, besides the employee survey, performance reviews are held with the immediate manager.